pleonex/nitrap/games/README.md

 Many games implement anti-piracy detection mechanims.
 This is the kind of patches that flashcard try to apply to make it work.

-- [ ] Research anti-piracy in Ninokuni
+- [ ] WIP: Research anti-piracy in Ninokuni
+- [ ] Research anti-piracy in Metal Max 3
-- [ ] Reserach anti-pirace in Pokémon
+- [ ] Reserach anti-piracy in Pokémon

 ## Save editing prevention